Effective Date: July 15, 2019

 d.
 NPD 7330.1, Approval Authorities for Facility Projects.

 a.
-The Assistant Administrator (AA) for Strategic Infrastructure is responsible for formulation and maintenance of this directive, and delegates its responsibilities to the Director of the Facilities Engineering and Real Property (FERP) Division.
+The Assistant Administrator for Strategic Infrastructure is responsible for formulating and maintaining this directive and delegates its responsibilities to the Director, FRED.

 b.
-The Director of the Facilities Engineering and Real Property Division is the Agency's functional leader and authority for the breadth of NASA facility engineering programs, including planning and budgeting, design, construction, maintenance, utilization, and disposal.
-This authority applies to all real property assets, including land, buildings, structures, technical facilities, and utility systems.
+The Director, FRED, is the Agency's functional leader and authority for the breadth of NASA facilities and facility engineering programs, including planning and budgeting, design, construction, maintenance, utilization, energy management, acquisition, and disposal.
+The Director:

-(c) Provide technical leadership for training in the areas of construction management, design management, and facilities project management.
+(4) Establishes training requirements in construction management, design management, and facilities project management.

-(f) Ensure compliance with environmental requirements in the execution of facilities projects.
+(7) Ensures compliance with environmental requirements in executing CoF projects.

-c.
-The NASA Chief Financial Officer, or designee, is responsible for ensuring that budget planning, advocacy, development, allocations and proper accounting procedures are in place prior to acquiring or designing and constructing facilities.
+d.
+The NASA Chief Financial Officer or designee is responsible for ensuring budget planning, advocacy, development, allocations, and proper accounting procedures are in place prior to acquiring or designing and constructing facilities.
 "Development" is defined as funding-related development.

 e.
 The Mission Directorates are responsible for validating Directorate Program facility requirements, planning, budgeting, and resource allocation.

-(3) Ensure timely notification of Agency management and facility stakeholders of facility projects through the budgeting and operating plan process.
+(4) Ensure timely notification of facility projects to Agency management and facility stakeholders through the budgeting and operating plan processes.

-(5) Ensure facility personnel have proper training and experience.
+(5) Ensure facility design and construction personnel have proper training and experience.

-(6) Ensure all projects comply with environmental requirements.
+(6) Ensure all projects comply with applicable environmental and historical preservation requirements.

-(7) Ensure all facility projects are executed in a safe manner.
+(7) Ensure all facility projects are executed safely.

-(8) Ensure the Center facilities program is executed in accordance with this policy, as well as Center-approved Master Plans and Agency strategic direction.
+(9) Ensure the Center facilities program is executed in accordance with the approved Center Master Plan and Agency strategic direction.